 How often to dethatch centipede grass

 The frequency at which you dethatch your centipede lawn should be determined by how fast thatch buildup occurs.
-As soon as the thatch layer exceeds 0.5 inches high, it’s time to dethatch again.
+When the thatch layer exceeds 0.5 inches high, it’s time to dethatch again.
 Overwatering or over-fertilization leads to faster thatch buildup on your lawn.
 You’ll need to dethatch more often if you overwater or overfertilize the lawn.

 How high/low should centipede grass be cut?